You can establish your available Keyword and User Defined Field options under Manage Your Account —> Manage Database Lists:

 - To add or delete a Keyword for a contact, click Add in the header bar of their Keywords section.

-You'd then see the following modal:
+You'd then see the below:

 Additional Information about User Defined Fields